Code-Insights-Initiative/code-insights-initiative.github.io/README.md

 # Additional links

 * [Story behind the initiative](background.md): This is my story leading to starting this initiative.
 Would love to hear more stories that led to people joining this initiative.
 Contributions are welcome, we will publish them here.
+* [People behind the initiative](about.md): These are the apprentices and shepherds that are making this initiative possible.